-SECTION 3, PART B: ANALYSIS OF FACTORS CONTRIBUTING TO LOW READING ACHIEVEMENT
+SECTION 3 PART B: ANALYSIS OF FACTORS CONTRIBUTING TO LOW READING ACHIEVEMENT

-Insert an analysis of factors believed to contribute to low reading achievement in the school district or community school.

-The overarching factors that we believe contributed to the low reading achievement and implementation of this reading plan is teacher effectiveness/human capital and a lack of instructional guidance.
-Within this challenge there are multiple contributing factors, including human capital/teacher turn over, lack of instructional strategies support for teachers, a skills gap in standards-based and foundational teaching, and a lack of effective academic framework and curricular resources for Tier 1 literacy instruction.
+There are many factors that are believed to contribute to low reading achievement at Wright Preparatory Academy.
+Both internal and external factors are contributing to the low achievement.
+Internal factors contributing to the low reading achievement and implementation of this reading plan is teacher effectiveness/human capital and a lack of instructional guidance.
+Within this challenge there are multiple contributing factors, including human capital/teacher turn over, lack of instructional strategies support for teachers, a skills gap in standards-based and foundational teaching, and a lack of effective academic framework and curricular resources for Tier one literacy instruction.
+Although the school recently adopted several curriculums for phonemics awareness, fidelity of implementation and professional development on the essential components of reading have led to a lack of consistency of instructional practices from classroom to classroom within the building.
+This has also led to a lack of consistency on a multi-tiered system of supports for students at Wright Preparatory Academy.

-Due to high teacher teacher turn over, a previous lack of teacher support, and a lack of reading instruction knowledge, the school implemented a job-embedded instructional coaching model in SY 2018-2019.
+Due to a high teacher staff turn-over, a previous lack of teacher support, and a lack of reading instruction knowledge, the school implemented a job-embedded instructional coaching model in SY 2018-2019.
 The model will continue to combat the gaps left by previous management.
-Through coaching, the school will work to implement the pacing guides and literacy academic framework to support productive literacy instruction.
+Through coaching, the school will work to implement the pacing guides and literacy academic framework to support productive literacy instruction in all classrooms.

-Most specifically on the instructional side, after reviewing the data analysis, observing classrooms, and reviewing curricular resources, it was discovered that there was major gap in Tier 1 teacher-led intensive, systematic, explicit instruction of all foundational reading skills in grades K-3.
+After reviewing the data, observing classrooms, and reviewing curricular resources, it was discovered that there was major gaps in Tier 1 teacher-led intensive, systematic, explicit instruction of all foundational reading skills in grades K-3 literacy instruction.
 Additionally, there are clear teacher gaps of foundational reading instruction knowledge.
-The school is working to incorporate the research based Five Components of Reading model, with a major emphasis on adding specific foundational reading elements including, but not limited to, phonological awareness (spoken word awareness, syllables, phonemes), phonemic awareness, alphabet letter and sound recognition, phonics/word study, print concepts, and sight words.
-With the emphasis on foundational readingskills, teachers will still need to include vocabulary, fluency, and comprehension skills to ensure students are being provided access to mastery of all reading components.
+The school is working to incorporate the research-based Five Components of Reading model, with a major emphasis on adding specific foundational reading elements including, but not limited to, phonological awareness (spoken word awareness, syllables, phonemes), phonemic awareness, alphabet letter and sound recognition, phonics/word study, print concepts, and sight words.
+With the emphasis on foundational reading skills, teachers will still need to include vocabulary, fluency, and comprehension skills to ensure students are being provided access to mastery of all reading components.

-Ingrades, 4-5 it is also clear that there was a lack of emphasis on the Ohio Learning Standards during SY 2017-2018, specifically on comprehension instruction in the classroom.
+Additionally, in 4th and 5th grades it is also clear that there was a lack of emphasis on the Ohio Learning Standards, specifically on comprehension instruction in the classroom.
 Because of the lack of foundational reading knowledge, students are entering the intermediate and middle grades with a reading gap.
 Without the foundational skills necessary to reading, students have not been able to master fluency, academic vocabulary, and reading comprehension.
 Teachers have been working tirelessly to help fill the gaps, but according to the NWEA data, are still missing an emphasis on grade-level mastery of comprehension skills.

 In all grades, there has been a lack of screening, tracking, and progress monitoring of foundational reading skills.
-The leadership and teachers are unaware of which students have mastered which skills, and therefor are having a difficult time using data to the students have mastered which skills are the students have made and the stud inform small group instruction.
+The leadership and teachers are unaware of which students have mastered which skills, and therefor are having a difficult time using data to inform small group instruction.
 An emphasis on using standards-based data to drive instruction through research-based instructional strategies and utilizing data in small groups to differentiate and reteach will lead to improved mastery for students.
+According to the NWEA MAP data, the school is still missing an emphasis on comprehension skills.